Deep Rock Galactic: Development

 Deep Rock Galactic is the first game developed by Ghost Ship Games.
-The team has stated that they took inspiration from both Minecraft and Left 4 Dead, and felt that a problem with Left 4 Dead was that it was unbalanced for new players who wanted to play with veterans, and wanted to design a game where all teammates would be on even footing regardless of experience.
+The team has stated that they took inspiration from both Minecraft and Left 4 Dead, and felt that a problem with Left 4 Dead was that it was unbalanced for new players who wanted to play with veterans, instead wanting to design a game where all teammates would be on even footing regardless of experience.

 Deep Rock Galactic entered early access on February 28, 2018, where it stayed for two years prior to its full release in 2020.
-Ghost Ship Games used the early access model to get community feedback in order to determine which features to prioritize.
+Ghost Ship Games used the early access model to gather community feedback in order to determine which features to prioritize.
 The low-poly art style was chosen for its efficiency in adding content.
 The most difficult part of development was creating the procedural world generator.
 Deep Rock Galactic used Unreal Engine for development and was made with the engine's Blueprint scripting for quick iteration.

 The full version of the game was released on May 13, 2020.
 Post-launch, the game continues to be developed, with intermittent updates adding new biomes, equipment, and accessories.
-Since November 4, 2021, Ghost Ship Games has begun releasing content in themed season updates.
-These center around new enemy types and add new equipment, missions, and cosmetics.
+Since November 4, 2021, Ghost Ship Games has begun releasing content in themed season updates, adding new enemy types, equipment, missions, and cosmetics.

 Reception

 The early access version of Deep Rock Galactic was received positively by critics, who praised the game's atmosphere and challenging levels.
 Multiple reviewers compared parts of the experience to Left 4 Dead.
-Following Early Access, the full version of Deep Rock Galactic received "generally favorable reviews" according to review aggregator Metacritic.
+Following Early Access, the full version of Deep Rock Galactic received "generally favorable reviews" according to review aggregator platform Metacritic.

 Nic Reuben of Rock, Paper, Shotgun liked how the game's classes meshed together, saying that "each class is both viable and enjoyable".
 Matt Miller of Game Informer appreciated how the unique secondary objectives gave the game a risk/reward dynamic.
 Phil Iwaniuk, writing for PC Gamer, enjoyed the tension that the exfiltration phase brought to each mission, and the persistent upgrades that let the player customize their dwarf.
 Leana Hafer of IGN praised the distinct abilities of each of the dwarves and the low-poly visual style, but criticized the game for its connection issues, saying "About one in every five missions, I’d run into connection issues that could cause other players to lag severely and disconnect."

 Ghost Ship Games had stated that Deep Rock Galactic had sold over 2 million units by January 2021, 3 million sales by November 2021, 4 million copies by June 2022, 5.5 million copies by January 2023, and 8 million copies by January 2024.